 Madeleine Marquardt is a textile and surface designer with a focus on process development.
 During her studies at the weißensee kunsthochschule berlin, she focused on dynamic work processes and artistic research.
 She developed the project Move – Interactive Exposure Machine with flexible pattern template.
-The machine offers the possibility to operate a flexible stencil, which consists of sediments and water, by means of sound frequencies and to fix it on a light-sensitive material by means of the cyanotype printing process.
-Inspired by the natural process of stone erosion and the constant redefinition of landscapes associated with it, a creative design process is created.
+The machine offers the possibility to operate a flexible stencil, which consists of sediments and water, by means of sound frequencies and to fix it on a light-sensitive material by a cyanotype printing process.
+Inspired by the natural process of stone erosion and the constant redefinition of landscapes associated with it, a design process is created.
 The result is patterns of organic and geometric nature.

-In cooperation with the DesignFarmBerlin, the principle of pattern-free printing technology is further developed as the Innovative Light Printing System to generate repeatable patterns on fabric in industrial production.
+In cooperation with the DesignFarmBerlin, the principle of pattern-free printing technology is further developed as the Innovative Light Printing System in order to generate repeatable patterns on fabric in industrial production.
 The light serves as a drawing tool.
 Variability in designs is possible by controlling the speed of light and wavelengths.

 Mentor: Prof. Barbara Schmidt